Promo code SPRING2022 will be automatically applied at checkout!

 Nonketotic Hyperglycemia

-Nonketotic hyperglycemia occurs when you have extremely high blood sugar levels without the presence of ketones.
+Non-ketotic hyperglycemia occurs when you have very high blood sugar levels without ketones.
 Ketones are chemicals in the body created when your body breaks down fat to use for energy.
-Nonketotic hyperglycemia is also called diabetic hyperglycemic hyperosmolar syndrome, or HHS.
+Non-ketotic hyperglycemia is also called diabetic hyperglycemic hyperosmolar syndrome, or HHS.

-HHS has a number of causes, and is usually seen in people with unmanaged type 2 diabetes.
+HHS has multiple causes and is usually seen in people with unmanaged type 2 diabetes.
 Diabetic hyperglycemia can be caused by infection, illnesses, some medications, or not taking prescribed diabetes medications.

-Usually, your kidneys will make up for high blood sugar levels by sending excess glucose out of the body through urine.
-This also causes the body to lose a lot of water, leading to dehydration.
+Usually, the kidneys compensate for high blood sugar levels by sending excess glucose out of the body through urine.
+This causes the body to lose a lot of water, leading to dehydration.

-In some cases, high blood sugar levels can lead to nonketotic hyperglycemia-related seizures.
-These types of seizures are also referred to as focal seizures, which affect a certain area of the brain and can affect people with type 1 or type 2 diabetes mellitus.
+In some cases, high blood sugar levels can lead to non-ketotic hyperglycemia-related seizures.
+These types of seizures are also referred to as focal seizures, which affect a particular area of the brain and can affect people with all kinds of diabetes mellitus (type 1, type 2, and gestational diabetes).

-Though researchers do not currently have proven hypotheses as to exactly how these seizures happen, it is estimated that about 25 percent of people who experience nonketotic hyperglycemia develop seizures.
+Though researchers don't currently have proven hypotheses as to exactly how these seizures happen, it's estimated that about 25 percent of people who experience non-ketotic hyperglycemia develop seizures.

-If you have an abnormally high blood sugar reading, experience a loss of consciousness, or a seizure seek care from your doctor right away.
+If you have an abnormally high blood sugar reading, experience a loss of consciousness, or a seizure, seek care from your healthcare professional right away.

 Ketotic Hyperglycemia